The Hub Award

 Please note that we expect that any outputs from the project will be made freely available in line with the policies detailed in our Grant Conditions and on our website.

 Please email your preliminary application form to firstname.lastname@example.org.

 Deadlines and contacts

-If this hasn't answered all of your queries, try our frequently asked questions or refer to The Hub pages on our Wellcome Collection website.
+If this hasn't answered all of your queries, see our FAQs or refer to The Hub pages on our Wellcome Collection website.
 You can also sign up to The Hub newsletter if you would like to keep informed about developments.
 Or you can contact us directly:

 The Hub Award